themaruf/student_management_system_api/README.md

 This project consists of an Node Express.js API backend.
 Follow these instructions to set up and run the application.

+For detailed documentation about JWT implementation, database schema, queries, and performance metrics, please refer to our [Documentation](docs/DOCUMENTATION.md).

 ## Prerequisites

 - Node.js (v14 or higher)